The second half of the book is taken up with cartomancy, and in

 we have the Sun on card 2, the Moon on card 3.
 This much Etteilla

 himself says (http://etteillastrumps.blogspot.com/2012/05/introduction.html).
-Then card 3, taken from the Besancon Star card, which
+Then card 4, taken from the Besancon Star card, showing a maiden pouring liquid next to a butterfly, represents Mars,

 represents the 6th day, when God created man in his own image, and shows